yellowbean/AbsBox/docs/source/modeling.rst

      - Yes, sequentially
    * - ``payPrinResidual``
      - No
-     - Yes, pay regardless the due principal
+     - Yes, pay regardless the due principal(PAC)
-     - No
+     - Yes
    * - ``payPrinWithDue``
      - No
      - Yes, pay till due principal is 0